Basics

 Asian Soybean Rust

 Asian soybean rust is a foliar disease caused by the fungus Phakopsora pachyrhizi.
 It is an aggressive disease capable of causing defoliation and significant yield loss.
-Asian soybean rust is found in most soybean growing areas of the world, and was found for the first time in North America in November 2004.
+Asian soybean rust is found in most soybean growing areas of the world.
+It was found for the first time in North America in November 2004.

 Key points to know about Asian soybean rust